spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

 ## Add the GDK for Unreal toolbar to your Unreal project

-To enable the SpatialOS Unreal GDK toolbar you need to add a dependency to the plugin in your Unreal project file.
+To enable the SpatialOS GDK for Unreal toolbar you need to add a dependency to the plugin in your Unreal project file.

-Either open your Unreal project's `.uproject` file in a text editor and add the SpatialOS Unreal GDK toolbar in the `Plugins` section:
+Either open your Unreal project's `.uproject` file in a text editor and add the SpatialOS GDK for Unreal toolbar in the `Plugins` section:

 ```
 "Plugins": [